Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 The large magnetic field of a Penning trap therefore produces a separation of thermal fluctuations into potential energy fluctuations that are mainly captured by the ${\mathbf E} \times {\mathbf B}$ branch and kinetic energy fluctuations that are predominantly captured by the cyclotron branch.
 This separation has consequences for Doppler laser cooling.
-Doppler laser cooling couples to velocities and kinetic energy, and therefore efficiently cools cyclotron motion.
-On the other hand, the ${\mathbf E} \times {\mathbf B}$ modes are dominated by the potential energy associated with positional fluctuations of the ions from their equilibrium positions and are not efficiently cooled by Doppler laser cooling.
+In fact, Doppler laser cooling exploits the dependence of the scattering rate on the velocity via the Doppler shift, and therefore efficiently cools cyclotron motion.
+On the other hand, the ${\mathbf E} \times {\mathbf B}$ modes are dominated by the potential energy associated with positional fluctuations of the ions from their equilibrium positions and are therefore inefficiently laser-cooled.
 In addition, recent simulations show that the equilibration rate between the cyclotron branch and the ${\mathbf E} \times {\mathbf B}$ branch is exponentially weak in the ratio of the frequency of the cyclotron branch to the ${\mathbf E} \times {\mathbf B}$ branch ($\sim\Omega_c/\omega_m$)~\cite{Tang:2021}.

-Evidence for elevated ${\mathbf E} \times {\mathbf B}$ mode temperatures has been obtained from simulations~\cite{Johnson:2024} and from the broadening of the spectrum of the drumhead modes, which is sensitive to fluctuations in the ion positions~\cite{Sawyer:2012, Sawyer:2014,Shankar:2020}.
+Evidence for elevated temperatures of the ${\mathbf E} \times {\mathbf B}$ mode has been obtained from simulations~\cite{Johnson:2024} and from the measurement of the broadening of the spectrum of the drumhead modes, which is sensitive to fluctuations in the ion positions~\cite{Sawyer:2012, Sawyer:2014,Shankar:2020}.
 This motivates developing techniques for improved measurements of the temperature of the in-plane modes, in particular, for the ${\mathbf E} \times {\mathbf B}$ modes, and generalizing techniques like ``axialization”\cite{Phillips:2008}, which use time-dependent electric field gradients to couple and equilibrate the cyclotron and magnetron motions of single or a few ions stored in Penning traps.
 Doppler cooling simulations of single-plane ion crystals in a Penning trap have indicated that efficient cooling of the ${\mathbf E} \times {\mathbf B}$ modes is possible by overlapping the bandwidths of the ${\mathbf E} \times {\mathbf B}$ and drumhead modes through appropriate tuning of the ion crystal parameters~\cite{Johnson:2024}.